-The Group provide corporate guarantee to certain subsidiaries' suppliers in respect of its obligation and responsibilities in a case where the subsidiaries default the payment.
-The maximum exposure to credit risk is amounting to RM111 million, which represents the outstanding balance of the subsidiaries as at reporting date.
-As at reporting date, there was no indication that the subsidiaries would default the repayment.
+The Group provides corporate guarantee to certain subsidiaries' suppliers in respect of its obligation and responsibilities in a case where the subsidiaries default the payment.
+The exposure to credit risk is RM Nil (2022: RM111 million), as the corporate guarantee for certain subsidiaries had expired as at reporting date.

 The Company provides unsecured financial guarantees to a bank in respect of banking facility granted to an associate.
 The Company monitors on an ongoing basis, the results of the associate and repayments made by the associate.
+The exposure to credit risk from the associate is RM Nil (2022: RM168 million) as the banking facility has been fully paid during the financial year.